Tsh98/MLCCI/README.md

 4. Executing the main function in **FaultMe.py** to get the metrics of fault localization which contains *Wasted Effort* and *Accuracy@N*.

-## Run Fuzzy Weighted KNN approach experimental code
+## Running Fuzzy Weighted KNN approach experimental code

 1. Executing the main function of **featureExtract.py**, obtain the results of four feature calculations, replace the **execution** in the main function with **execution_baseline**.